Spatial Archival Architecture & Tiering Strategy

 Metadata Governance & Discovery

 Archived spatial data is functionally dead if it cannot be located, validated, or contextualized.
-GIS archivists and compliance teams rely on structured metadata to maintain provenance, coordinate reference system (CRS) lineage, and processing history.
-A robust Metadata Cataloging & Discovery pipeline must extract, normalize, and index spatial attributes at ingest.
-This includes bounding boxes, temporal ranges, sensor calibration records, and processing algorithms applied.
+GIS archivists and compliance teams rely on structured metadata to maintain provenance, CRS lineage, and processing history.
+A robust Metadata Cataloging & Discovery pipeline must extract, normalize, and index spatial attributes at ingest — bounding boxes, temporal ranges, sensor calibration records, and the processing algorithms applied — so that a cold object is still findable years after the team that created it has moved on.

-Adopt standardized schemas such as ISO 19115, STAC (SpatioTemporal Asset Catalog), or INSPIRE-compliant profiles to ensure cross-system interoperability.
+Adopt standardized schemas such as ISO 19115, STAC, or INSPIRE-compliant profiles to ensure cross-system interoperability.
 Automate metadata extraction using serverless functions triggered on object upload:

 pipeline: